kurtlogan/three-reasons/PITCHME.md

 ## No side effects

-   - function only evaluates output
+   - Function only evaluates output
-   - if it doesn't affect the output it's a side effect
+   - If it doesn't affect the output it's a side effect
-   - easy to refactor
+   - Easy to refactor
-   - invert control to the caller
+   - Invert control to the caller

 ---